Middle High School:

 HOLLY HOFFMAN, Cafeteria Manager, Middle High School

 JESSICAH FRIBERG, Cook

 Please see the following resources with additional information:

 You can apply at any time during the school year for Free and Reduced Lunch.
 For example, children with a parent or guardian who becomes unemployed may become eligible for free and reduced price meals if the household income drops below the income limit.

 Benefits and Application for Families

 The average food benefit is $215 per month for a SNAP household of 2 in Massachusetts.
 SNAP benefits are calculated based on household size, income, expenses, and other nonfinancial criteria.

-- Carver Public Schools: WELLNESS POLICY
+- Carver Public Schools: WELLNESS PLAN

 - Non-Discrimination Statement